Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Forestville-Killarney Heights has 54 active public transport stops.
-These are served by 59 different bus routes, offering a total of 3,094 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 252 meters from the nearest stop.
+Forestville-Killarney Heights has 54 active public transport stops, all of which are bus stops.
+These stops are served by 59 different routes that together facilitate 3,094 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 252 meters from the nearest stop.

-On average, there are 442 trips per day across all routes, which equals about 57 weekly trips per individual stop.
+On average, there are 442 trips per day across all routes, which equates to approximately 57 weekly trips per individual stop.

 Frequently Asked Questions - Transport